smartcontractkit/documentation/docs/data-feeds/l2-sequencer-feeds.md

 If a sequencer becomes unavailable, it is impossible to access read/write APIs that consumers are using and applications on the L2 network will be down for most users without interacting directly through the L1 optimistic rollup contracts.
 The L2 has not stopped, but it would be unfair to continue providing service on your applications when only a few users can use them.

 To help your applications identify when the sequencer is unavailable, you can use a data feed that tracks the last known status of the sequencer at a given point in time.
-This is to allow customers to prevent mass liquidations by providing a grace period to allow customers to react to such an event.
+This helps you prevent mass liquidations by providing a grace period to allow customers to react to such an event.

 **Topics**